Safeguarding fundamental human rights in the supply chain

 After you have received the supplier’s answers on the self-assessment questionnaire, you can use Difi’s risk assessment tool for ethical requirements when considering the answers.

-The contract performance clauses are developed by Difi and Ethical Trading Norway (ETI Norway) and is a revised version of the 2016 version.
+The contract performance clauses are developed by the Norwegian Digitalisation Agency and Ethical Trade Norway and is a revised version of the 2016 version.
 The contract performance clauses can be used also when procuring other types of categories.